 - Tap Reset settings and enter your PIN/Pattern/Password when prompted.

 7. Reset your device to factory values

-Finally, if none of the aforementioned solutions fixed the Bluetooth keep stopping error, we can only recommend resetting your device to factory settings.
+Finally, if none of the aforementioned solutions worked for you and Bluetooth keep stopping, we can only recommend resetting your device to factory settings.
 Although a bit cumbersome, this procedure is usually the way to go if there’s a major software problem at hand.

 Here’s how to reset your phone to factory settings and restore it as fast as possible:

 - Back up everything first.

 - Open Settings.